cheat-sheets/writing-cheat-sheet/README.md

 ### 20. Just Go with the Flow!

-1. **To have a screw loose**.
+1. **TO HAVE A SCREW LOOSE**.
 To be crazy.
 To be thinking unreasonably.
 2. **To be one to do something**.
 This expression is used to communicate someone's typical or characteristic behavior.
 Notice that this expression is most commonly used in the negative.